thxprotocol/modules-solidity/README.md

 [THX Discord](https://discord.com/invite/TzbbSmkE7Y)
 [THX Slack](https://thx.page.link/slack)

 Default Asset Pools are connected to an ERC20 contract.
 The pool is controlled by a permissioned (OAuth2.0) REST API which is responsible for paying the gas costs used to manage the pool.
 Access to the pool is managed with a flexible role-based access mechanism.
-Pools can hold various reward configurations for the connected ERC20 tokent contract and will manage the distribution of those token rewards with a withdrawal system.
+Pools can hold various reward configurations for the connected ERC20 token contract and will manage the distribution of those token rewards with a withdrawal system.
 The poll system used to govern the reward configuration and withdrawals is optional.

 ## Running network localhost